zeldow/enar2020-DID/README.md

-# enar2020-DID
-ENAR 2020 Tutorial - Difference-in-Differences
+# ENAR 2020 Tutorial - Difference-in-Differences

-test commit
+This github repository will house all materials that we use for our ENAR 2020 Tuturial on difference-in-differences.
+We will upload all pertinent slides, analysis code, data, and reference lists here.
+Please visit this site in the future for updates.